Ruhrpottattacke/easyhttpserver/README.md

-# easyhttpserver
+# EasyHttpServer
-Simple and leightweight http server
+Simple and leightweight http server written in Java